tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Files stored into a mount point, are visible as objects in an S3 bucket
 - Read and Write Caching ensure LAN-like performance
 - File Gateway doesn't support Object Locking- use read only mode on other shares or tightly control file access

+## S3 Security (Resource Policies & ACLs)

+S3 Security is controlled via a combination of Identity Policies, Bucket Policies (Resource Policies) and Legacy Bucket and Object ACLs

+- S3 is private by default

+### S3 - Bucket Policies

+- A form of resource policy
+- Like identity policies, but attached to a bucket